House price and sales index (prc_hpi_inx)

 18.4.
 Data validation

-Data validation is done by the NSIs; additional quality checks are carried out also by Eurostat.
+Data validation is done by the NSIs.
+Additional quality checks are also carried out by Eurostat.

 18.5.
 Data compilation